 Sheila Malcolmson was elected as MLA for Nanaimo in a by-election in 2019, and re-elected in 2020.
-She is the Minister of Mental Health and Addictions as well as the Vice-Chair of the Cabinet Working Group on Mental Health, Addictions and Homelessness and a member of the Cabinet Committee on Social Initiatives.
-Sheila previously served as the Parliamentary Secretary for the Environment.
+She is the Minister Social Development and Poverty Reduction and previously served as Minister of Mental Health and Addictions as well as the Vice-Chair of the Cabinet Working Group on Mental Health, Addictions and Homelessness and a was member of the Cabinet Committee on Social Initiatives.
+She also previously served as the Parliamentary Secretary for the Environment.

 Prior to her election as an MLA, Sheila was elected four times to the Islands Trust Council, serving six of those years as Chair, where she championed fair ferry service, marine safety and oil spill prevention.
 She signed a government-to-government protocol between the Snuneymuxw First Nation and the Islands Trust – establishing a relationship of respect and cooperation in planning, land use management and heritage conservation.